-Cooking meat without taking note of the temperature can lead to disappointing, and in some cases, dangerous, results.
+Cooking meat without keeping a close eye on its internal temperature can lead to disappointing—and in some cases, even dangerous—results.
 Leaving your beef tenderloin in the oven for too long can leave it dry and leather-like, while serving roast chicken before it’s cooked properly can make your guests ill.
-The exterior appearance of cooked meat can be very deceiving—browned doesn’t mean cooked!
+The exterior appearance of cooked meat can be very deceiving.
+Browned doesn’t mean cooked!

 Our Top Picks

-The Habor 022 Meat Thermometer offers a longer probe than most thermometers at 4.7 inches.
-This is not a folding thermometer—instead it comes with a plastic sheath to protect the probe when not in use, so the thermometer can be safely placed in a utensil crock or hung on a rail.
-The Habor’s temperature range runs from -58 to 572 degrees Fahrenheit, and it produces a readout in between 4 and 6 seconds.
+Habor’s meat thermometer offers a longer probe than most thermometers at 4.7 inches.
+This is not a folding thermometer.
+Instead, it comes with a plastic sheath to protect the probe when not in use, so the thermometer can be safely placed in a utensil crock or hung on a rail.
+The tool’s temperature range runs from -58 to 572 degrees Fahrenheit, and it produces a readout in four to six seconds.

-The Harbor 002 Meat Thermometer comes in three distinct colors, making it useful to help keep track of which tool goes with which foods in households where allergies are present, or when tools need to be separated based on the type of food for which they’re used.
-These thermometers produce excellent results for meat, and can also be used for baking, yogurt-making, and jams, or even baby bottles and bathwater.
+While the Habor is a meat thermometer, it can also be used for baking, yogurt-making, or even checking the temperature of baby bottles and bathwater.
 The large backlit readout makes checking the temperature quick and easy.
-The Harbor’s display then shuts off automatically after 10 minutes to preserve battery life.
+The display then shuts off automatically after 10 minutes to preserve battery life.

-The Polder meat thermometer has an array of other useful features, including audible alerts when the desired temperature is reached, and an extra-thick tip for a smaller puncture hole.
-The probe has an easy ergonomic design, plus an integrated flashlight to help find your way while grilling after dark.
-Ideal for the backyard barbecue but equally useful in the kitchen, the long reach of the Polder makes it worth waiting eight seconds for a readout.
+The probe has an ergonomic design, as well as an integrated flashlight to help you find your way while grilling after dark.
+Ideal for the backyard barbecue but equally useful in the kitchen, the long reach of the Polder’s probe makes it worth waiting eight seconds for a readout.